 If you’re wondering how much packing material is considered “enough” to protect your fragile items, we suggest following some guidelines that UPS has published.
 According to their website’s Packaging Advisor, a good rule of thumb is to follow the two-inch rule.
 Here’s what UPS says about it:

 “Each item should be surrounded by at least two inches of sheeting and placed two inches away from the box walls.
 This prevents product-against-product damage and protects the contents from shock and vibration, which can pass from the outside of the box to the contents.
 Use enough sheeting to ensure that the contents cannot move when you shake the box.”

 In other words, wrap your items with at least two inches (2″) of large bubble wrap and fill up the empty space inside your box with other packing material such as foam sheets or packing peanuts.

 Last Step: Shipping

 When you’re ready to ship, choose a carrier with a good track record and an easy claim process (so you can be compensated in case anything bad happens…knock on wood).
 All of the major carriers deal with tons of fragile items on a daily basis, but if your item is over $100 in value, we recommend that you purchase extra shipping insurance just in case.
 If the item is really valuable, we suggest purchasing insurance from a third-party insurance provider (available through most shipping software options).

 Check Yourself Before You Wreck Yourself

 Pack, pack, pack!
-Packing fragile items correctly is the best way to protect them from breaking or being damaged.
+Packing fragile items correctly is the best way to protect them from breaking or taking damage.
 If you want to take it a step further, purchasing shipping insurance with your carrier or through a third-party insurance provider is another way to safeguard against any accidents.
 Before shipping fragile items, let the wise words of Ice Cube be a reminder: “Check yourself before you wreck yourself!”